 MURPHY: It’s not fair that I’m the only one that has to work with her.
 You don’t know what she’s like!

-ROSIE: Alright, Murph, love.
-You sit down here and relax, OK.
-I’ll go and make sure she’s taken her pills.
+ROSIE: OK, Murph, I’m sorry.
+You sit down here and relax, alright?
+I’ll go and make sure she’s taken her meds.

 ROSIE exits into the kitchen.